ericchase-library/ts-library/README.md

   - opening all the source files in your project;
   - re-installing all the npm packages in your package.json file; etc.

 You can literally do anything you want, which is the point of this library.
-These scripts should be easy to read, easy to write, and easy to modify.
+The scripts should be easy to read, easy to write, and easy to modify.
 The goal isn't to produce a complete packaged build tool like Gulp, Grunt, Webpack, Makefile, etc. You can use those tools as well!
 The main idea here is to get away from writing clumsy npm scripts in package.json that rely on other packaged tools.

 **Note:**